 If you use cashew yogurt you will find that soon after adding water the gravy gets quite thick.
 That's because cashew has a thickening effect on sauces.
 You can thin out the sauce further to your liking by adding even more water, but I like a thick gravy for the dahi baingan to scoop up with roti or naan.

-- Serve this with a simple white or brown rice and dal, like a tomato dal.
+- Serve this with white rice or brown rice and dal, like a tomato dal.
 If you are growing tomatoes, try this seasonal and delicious south Indian style green tomato dal, which would complement this north Indian dahi baingan perfectly.

 - You can also use a vegan naan to scoop up the dahi baingan, or a roti, like this sourdough roti.